stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 2. A number of _vertex attributes_ that define the structure of the data (corresponding to layouts of the vertex components).

-We introduce a new pipeline stage with nested builders for the bindings and attributes:
+We introduce a new pipeline stage with a nested builders for the bindings and attributes:

 ```java
 public class VertexInputStageBuilder extends AbstractPipelineBuilder<VkPipelineVertexInputStateCreateInfo> {